Explainable deep-learning detection of microplastic fibers via polarization-resolved holographic microscopy: Explainability

 On the other hand, optical birefringence in polymer textile fibers originates mainly from the orientation of polymer chains, whose alignment is determined during the drawing process \cite{Haji2012}.
 In particular, PET exhibits the highest value of the so-called virtual birefringence among the considered synthetic materials, exceeding 0.22 \cite{Huijts1994, Okada2016}, which represents the theoretical maximum of birefringence achieved within ideally oriented material domains.
 This finding is consistent with our experimental observations that the relative absorption $\left|EN_{1}/EN_{2}\right|$ is the most significant for PET among the remaining material classes \cite{Behal2022Toward}, as a higher value of birefringence induces higher Fresnel losses compared to materials with an overall comparable mean value of refractive index but lower birefringence \cite{Lekner1991}.
 Indeed, the high importance of $\left|EN_{1}/EN_{2}\right|$ is also confirmed via the class-wise SHAP-FI values of PET (Fig.~\ref{fgr:Shap_class}), where it is relatively highest among all material classes, i.e. the SHAP-FI value of $\left|EN_{1}/EN_{2}\right|$ of PET is 2.6 times higher than the second most important SHAP-FI value of PET, i.e., phase($EN_{1}/EN_{2}$).
 In addition, a substantially high importance of $\left|EN_{1}/EN_{2}\right|$ is also apparent for PP via the analysis of SHAP-FI values (Fig.~\ref{fgr:Shap_class}).

 Finally, both the overall and the class-wise SHAP-FI analysis identifies the EN-based features as the most important, as can be noticed in Fig.~\ref{fgr:Shap} and Fig.~\ref{fgr:Shap_class}, respectively.
-To confirm the significance of $\left|EN_{1}/EN_{2}\right|$ and phase($EN_{1}/EN_{2}$) we selected all the relevant features (marked as 9-24 in Fig.~\ref{fgr:Shap}) and created an additional neural-network based model without any changes to the previous architecture.
-The model thus enables classification using these 16 features related to ENs.
+To confirm the significance of $\left|EN_{1}/EN_{2}\right|$ and phase($EN_{1}/EN_{2}$) we selected all the relevant features (marked as 9-24 in Fig.~\ref{fgr:Shap}) and created an additional {fully-connected} neural-network based model without any changes to the previous architecture, {except number of neurons in the input layer, i.e., 16 neurons.} The model thus enables classification using these 16 features related to ENs.
 Indeed, the final classification accuracy evaluated on validation dataset reached 93.3~\%.
 This means that although the accuracy decreases by approximately 3.4~\% compared to the previous model, it still outperforms the classification performance of any common classifier exploiting all 72 features or even when applying feature selection (Table~\ref{tbl:class_compare}).
-The proposed SHAP-FI analysis thus identified the most significant features based on ENs which allow efficient MFF classification.
+The proposed SHAP-FI analysis thus identified the most significant features based on ENs which allow efficient MFF classification. {Furthermore, we used the selected 16-feature dataset for classification by other classifiers to assess whether the reduced feature set improves the performance of lighter models.
+With the exception of Random Forest classifier, all models exhibited reduced performance compared to the results in Table~\ref{tbl:class_compare}.
+The only improvement was observed only for the Random Forest model, which achieved an accuracy of 0.88, stating that none of these classifiers outperformed our fully-connected neural-network based models.}